Skip to main content

 • Are you a project investor or owner?
 If so, you’ll need additional insurance to extend coverage beyond the completion of construction.

 • Have you determined the time element coverage?
-The time element names a period of indemnity and restoration if a catastrophic loss occurs during construction or the ramp-up period.
+The time element names a period of indemnity and restoration.
+This is useful if a catastrophic loss occurs during construction or the ramp-up period.
 Time element coverage typically includes the time it will take to recover and rebuild after a loss.
 It provides for the contractor’s lost business income and may also account for the lost income of the owner.

-• Is there a “permission to occupy” exclusion in your policy?
-This exclusion can be a problem if you’re working on a project where people are allowed to inhabit certain parts of the structure before construction is complete.
+• Is there a “permission to occupy” endorsement in your policy?
+This permission to occupy for builders’ risk coverage can be an issue.
+It’s a problem if you’re working on a project where people inhabit parts of the structure before construction is complete.

 • Do you have environmental protection and pollutant cleanup insurance in case of an accidental chemical release?